egorsmkv/Scribosermo/README.md

 # To shuffle and replace "äöü" characters and clean the files run (for all 3 csv files):
-python3 deepspeech-german/data/dataset_operations.py data_prepared/tuda-voxforge/train.csv data_prepared/tuda-voxforge/train_azc.csv --replace --shuffle --clean
+python3 deepspeech-german/data/dataset_operations.py data_prepared/tuda-voxforge/train.csv data_prepared/tuda-voxforge/train_azce.csv --replace --shuffle --clean --exclude

 # To split tuda into the correct train, dev and test splits run: